 - You may be given medicine to help you relax or make you drowsy.
 You will be taken on a stretcher to the operating room and then moved onto a special bed.
 Your abdomen will be cleaned.
 You will receive anesthesia to keep you comfortable or asleep during surgery.
 An endotracheal (ET) tube connected to a breathing machine may be put into your mouth.
 This will help you breathe during your surgery.
 A catheter may be inserted to drain your urine.
 A nasogastric (NG) tube may also be inserted to keep air and fluid out of your stomach during surgery.

 - During surgery, a small incision will be made near your belly button to insert the laparoscope through.
-Caregivers will insert other instruments through 2 to 5 smaller incisions on your abdomen.
+Healthcare providers will insert other instruments through 2 to 5 smaller incisions on your abdomen.
 The abdomen will then be filled with a gas (carbon dioxide) to lift the abdominal wall away from the internal organs.
 The affected bowel will be separated from the healthy part.
 Blood vessels will be tied and cut.
-Your caregiver will then remove all or part of the small or large bowel.
+Your healthcare provider will then remove all or part of the small or large bowel.
 The remaining healthy parts of the bowel will then be attached or sewn together.

 After your surgery:

-- Do not get out of bed until your caregiver says it is OK.
-When caregivers see that you are OK, you will be taken back to your hospital room.
+- Do not get out of bed until your healthcare provider says it is OK.
+When healthcare providers see that you are OK, you will be taken back to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your surgery to check your wound, tubes, drains, or colostomy or ileostomy.
+A healthcare provider may remove the bandages soon after your surgery to check your wound, tubes, drains, or colostomy or ileostomy.